 4. Pet Door for Wood, PVC, Metal or Paneled Doors

-This pet door features a lightweight plastic frame that feels smooth and is easy to install in a range of door materials, including wood, PVC, and metal.
+Featuring a lightweight plastic frame, this pet door feels smooth to the touch and is designed for easy installation in a variety of door materials, including wood, PVC, and metal.
 The swinging flap moves easily for pets, and the frame can be painted to match your door.
-A lockable slide panel provides basic access control, making it a practical choice for many households.
+A lockable slide panel provides basic access control, making it a practical option for many homes.

 What We Like: